Skip to main content

 After uploading your model, you can verify its registration and check available hardware options.
 List your uploaded models:

-bash CLI together models list
+together models list

 View available GPU SKUs for a specific model: